 - Larger Groups: Can offer a wider range of perspectives and more energy, but less individualized focus.

-- Women-Only Focus: Specifically look for retreats advertised as “women-only” or “female-centric” if you prioritize this supportive and empowering environment.
+- Women-Only Focus: Specifically look for programs advertised as “women-only” or “female-centric” if you prioritize this supportive and empowering environment.
 These spaces often facilitate open sharing and bonding.

 Actionable Tip: Read reviews to get a sense of the typical participant demographic and the overall atmosphere.
 If possible, ask about the average group size.